You are listening to the Sean Hannity Radio Show Podcast.

 I agree with absolutely everything you say, except I would have to say this.

-I find the GOP to be more of a threat to our national security than Donald Trump and the terrorists combined.
+I find the GOP to be more of a threat to our national security than Donald Trump and the terrorists combined, because they are going to be the cause of our having another 9-11 if Hillary Clinton becomes president.

-Listen, I'm proud of that monologue and it's gotten a lot of reaction.
+Listen, I'm proud of that monologue, and it's gotten a lot of reaction.

 If you think you like last night's monologue, wait till tonight's monologue.

-My mother quickly had atrial affibulation.
+My mother quickly had atrial effibulation.

-She flatlined for five seconds, bottom line, if she had not had a pacemaker and a double ablation procedure, she would be dead.
+Bottom line, if she had not had a pacemaker and a double ablation procedure, she would be dead.

-Uh thank God that your mom was saved.
+Thank God that your mom was saved.

 It's a very scary condition.

-I actually have some a member of my family that has a form of AFib and is on beta blockers and some other things, and I will tell you that it's a very scary condition for people.
+I actually have a member of my family that has a form of AFib and is on beta blockers and some other things.

-And you know, I I'll never forget when Dick Cheney was on the heart monitor machine and he thought it was funny.
+And, you know, I'll never forget when Dick Cheney was on the heart monitor machine.

 I'm like, put that back in, please.